SameerJadav/webApp/README.md

 ## About this project

-This project is a comprehensive guide to building modern web apps.
-It's a collection of best practices, I've learned over the year.
+This project is your go-to guide for building modern web apps.
+It's packed with best practices I've learned over the years.
+While I won't cover every possible thing you can do with these tools, I'll focus on the most important ones that are sufficient for building the majority of web apps.
+The guides will include all the important links you need to dive deeper into each tool.

 ## Features